Let us see vi and vim commands in details.

 You can quit the vim or vi text editor without saving any changes you may have made to the file as follows:

-Next type colon (: symbol)
+- Next type colon (: symbol)

 - Finally, type the following command to quit without saving anything to a file: